Kindly note that rabbits and guinea pigs must be in separate cages.

 Round-trip guinea pig/rabbit transportation

 I pick up your guinea pig or rabbit and all their supplies and drive them directly to my home for boarding.
 When their reservation is completed, I deliver the guinea pig or rabbit and all their supplies back to the owner.
-Available for those within my pet sitting service area.
+Available for those within my service area.

 I follow Guinea Lynx’s guidelines for guinea pig vegetable guidelines, and the Binky Bunny/House Rabbit Society guidelines for rabbits.
 I will note your preferences for their diet before we meet and when you drop off your guinea pig/rabbit.
 Unless otherwise noted by the client, I generally feed my guinea pig/rabbit boarders mostly kale, romaine lettuce, and bell pepper, and rotate in smaller quantities: freshly picked grass and clover, broccoli, cauliflower, cucumber, zucchini, napa, parsley, cilantro, basil, dill, carrot, celery, swiss chard, corn husks and silks (guinea pig-only), Red Delicious apple, watermelon rind, banana (guinea pig-only), strawberries.
 An avid cook, I do a lot of my vegetable shopping at the Jean-Talon Market and maintain a community garden plot during the warmer months for organic, locally-sourced herbs and fresh greens.

 I will supply any missing essentials, with a concierge fee + the cost of the item(s).
 While I will do my best to match your preferences, I cannot guarantee brands, stores, or prices.
 The most common items needed are hay and bedding/litter.

-Reminder: I have 2 cats and 1 small child.
+Reminder: I have a cat and a small child.
 They all roam freely.
-My cats are very well-fed and I have never had a cat-related injury to any of my boarders or to my own hamsters.
-If I think that my cats might pose a danger to your guinea pig/rabbit, I will move them to their own room, however this would be a last-resort option, as I wouldn’t see or interact with the guinea pig/rabbit much in there.
-I have never had to do this before – the cats mostly enjoy trying to eat the hay – but is something to keep in mind, as animals are unpredictable.
+My cat is very well-fed and I have never had a cat-related injury to any of my boarders or to my own hamsters.
+If I think that your guinea pig/rabbit might be in danger, I will move them to their own room, however this would be a last-resort option, as I wouldn’t see or interact with the guinea pig/rabbit much in there.
+I have never had to do this before – the cat mostly enjoys trying to eat the hay – but is something to keep in mind, as animals are unpredictable.